 Your gas supplier should take regular readings of your meter, but this doesn’t always happen.
-If your supplier is unable to do this for any reason then we recommend that you take the reading yourself and provide this to the supplier.
+If your supplier is unable to do this for any reason, we recommend that you take the reading yourself and provide it to the supplier.

 Submitting your own reading may avoid the potential inconvenience of receiving an estimated bill, or building up an unnecessary credit with your supplier.

-The numbers on a gas meter are always read from left to right and any digit shown in red is ignored.
-It is a good idea to include any ‘zero’s’ in the reading provided to the supplier thus in the following examples:
+The numbers on a gas meter are always read left to right.
+You can ignore any digit shown in red.
+It is a good idea to include any ‘zero’s’ in the reading provided to the supplier; thus in the following examples:

 Imperial Meters (ft³)